eyas-ranjous/intervals-composite/README.md

 ```

 ### .count()
-returns the count of the intervals in the collection
+returns the count of intervals in the collection

 ```js
 intervals.count(); // 2